-If you see someone collapse suddenly, check if the victim is responsive.
+If you see someone collapse suddenly, first check to see if the victim is responsive.
+If not:

 - Call 911 for emergency assistance if no response.